 In a small plaza at the top of the stairs, you can see where the aqueduct goes underground, crossing under the city on its way to the Alcazar.
 Looking the other direction, you can view how the aqueduct shortens its height as it climbs the hill, before making a sharp left turn at the top.
 Those clever Roman engineers!
 A very good TI (tourist information) office is in the plaza and worth a visit.

 The Gothic Cathedral & the Grand Plaza Mayor

 Saying goodbye to the aqueduct, I headed up the wonderful pedestrian streets of Calle de Cervantes and Calle Juan Bravo, filled with lovely shops (clothing, food, gifts) and lots of people (both locals and visitors).
-After passing a few impressive Romanesque churches, I emerged out onto Segovia’s large main square, the beautiful Plaza Mayor.
+After passing a few impressive Romanesque churches (below left), I emerged out onto Segovia’s large main square, the beautiful Plaza Mayor (below right).
 It is lined with outdoor cafes and restaurants, an old theatre and the Ayuntamiento (Town Hall) – dating from 1610.

 I paid the 3€ to do a quick tour of the Cathedral, the cloisters and the attached museum.
 I particularly liked the intricate wood–carved choir stalls and one of the smaller chapels – the Capilla La Concepcion – pointed out by my Rick Steves guidebook.
 Rick is right – it does look like an art gallery!

 Old Jewish Quarter – City Walls & Gate

 From the Cathedral, I took a detour down a steep hill to the former Jewish quarter (Juderia Vieja).
 As throughout Segovia’s old city, I passed many homes covered in plaster embellishments – called esgrafiado (sgraffito) – in a wide variety of cool designs (below).